Authentic Lessons for 21st Century Learning

 Summary

-This lesson focuses on the properties of real numbers, properties of equality, and inverse operations to help students solve linear equations on a deeper level.
-The goal is for students to understand the fundamentals of isolating a variable and to apply that knowledge to more complex problems.
-Students will then be able to solve multi-step equations by applying properties of rational numbers and algebraic properties.
-This is the second lesson of four in the “Journey of the Isolated Variable” lesson series.
+This lesson focuses on the properties of real numbers, properties of equality, and inverse operations to help students deepen their understanding of solving linear equations.
+Students will learn to isolate variables and apply this knowledge to more complex problems.
+By the end of the lesson, students will solve multi-step equations using properties of rational numbers and algebraic properties.
+This is the second lesson in the “Journey of the Isolated Variable” series.

 Essential Question(s)